t288matt/vatsim-chaos/web/README.md

-# ATC Conflict Analysis System - Web Interface
+# ATC Conflict Generation System - Web Interface

 ## Overview

-This web interface provides a browser-based user interface for the ATC Conflict Analysis System, allowing users to upload XML files, process conflicts, and view results in an interactive 3D map.
+This web interface provides a browser-based user interface for the ATC Conflict Generation System, allowing users to upload XML files, process conflicts, and view results in an interactive 3D map.

 ## Features